Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Tuesday of the Thirty-first Week in Ordinary Time

-Responsorial Psalm: 130
+Responsorial Psalm: 21

 Versicle before the Gospel (Mt 11:28): Alleluia.
 Come to me, all you who labor and are burdened, and I will give you rest, says the Lord.
 Alleluia.

-»The servant returned alone and reported this to his master.
-Upon hearing the account, the master of the house flew into a rage and ordered his servant: ‘Go out quickly into the streets and alleys of the town and bring in the poor, the crippled, the blind and the lame’.
-The servant reported after a while: ‘Sir, your orders have been carried out, but there is still room’.
-The master said: ‘Go out to the highways and country lanes and force people to come in, to make sure my house is full.
-I tell you, none of those invited will have a morsel of my feast’».
+The servant went and reported this to his master.
+Then the master of the house in a rage commanded his servant, 'Go out quickly into the streets and alleys of the town and bring in here the poor and the crippled, the blind and the lame.'
+The servant reported, 'Sir, your orders have been carried out and still there is room.'
+The master then ordered the servant, 'Go out to the highways and hedgerows and make people come in that my home may be filled.
+For, I tell you, none of those men who were invited will taste my dinner.'"

 Fr.
 Joan COSTA i Bou (Barcelona, Spain)

 We must, however, yearn to go.
-And, despite we know quite well that Heaven is where we can be at our best, where we should stay eternally, exceeding the noblest humans ambitions —«What eye has not seen, and ear has not heard, and what has not entered the human heart, what God has prepared for those who love him» (1Cor 2:9) and, therefore, without any possible comparison—, we are, all the same, capable of refusing the divine invitation missing forever the best offering God could ever make us: to share His home, his table, his intimacy, forever and ever.
+And, despite we know quite well that Heaven is where we can be at our best, where we should stay eternally, exceeding the noblest human ambitions —"What eye has not seen, and ear has not heard, and what has not entered the human heart, what God has prepared for those who love him” (1Cor 2:9) and, therefore, without any possible comparison—, we are, all the same, capable of refusing the divine invitation missing forever the best offering God could ever make us: to share His home, his table, his intimacy, forever and ever.
 What a responsibility!

 Unfortunately, we are capable of swapping God for practically anything.
 Some, as we read in today's Gospel, for a piece of land; others, for some yoke of oxen.
 And you and I, what are we willing to trade He, who is our God, and his invitation, for?
 There are those that out of laziness, sloppiness, convenience, refrain from fulfilling their duties of love towards God: is God so unworthy we can replace Him with anything?
 Let our response to the divine offering be always a yes, full of gratitude and admiration.